SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/conditionals/in.rst

 * ``NULL`` is never equal to ``NULL``, so to check if a value is ``NULL`` use :ref:`IS NULL<is_null>` instead.

+* Using ``IN`` with more than 100 literal values can slow down query compilation.
+If your query relies on more than 100 values, consider using a lookup table and an inner join.

 Examples
 ===========